• Sponsor • Donate • Fudraise • Pray

 Boison Franklin.

-I therefore humbly write to seek for sponsorship to enable me attend the aforementioned
+I therefore humbly write to seek sponsorship to enable me attend the aforementioned

-Thank you and I hope my request is given a positive consideration.
+Thank you, and I hope my request is given positive consideration.

 Veronica Gwira